 “They’re turning the frickin’ frogs gay”

 Radio host Alex Jones was ridiculed across the web for famously warning his audience that endocrine disrupting chemicals were reaking havoc on the environment such that animals were showing abnormal sexual behaviours.
 The fact is he was right.
 In mammals, chemicals with estrogenic effects have been found to produce a wide range of health issues, most notably, early puberty in females, reduced sperm count and sex drive for males, obesity, hypersexuality, as well as increased rates of certain “sex themed” cancers of the breast, ovaries, testicles, and prostate.4,9,10 Evidence of “underdevelopment of the brain, kidney and testis” has also been reported in mice.10 That’s consistent with the finding that exposure to pthalates is positively correlated with having a smaller penis and incompletely descended testicles in young boys.7 Of course these sex-related problems shouldn’t be too surprising considering estrogen is critical in the sexual development and differentiation of mammals, including humans of course.3

 So what can you do?

-You can start by minimizing your dietary exposure to plastic and help support HealthyResearcher.com at the same time by checking out some of my favourite plastic free products at the Healthy Researcher Store.
+You can start by minimizing your dietary exposure to plastic and help support HealthyResearcher.com at the same time by checking out some of my favorite plastic free products in the Healthy Researcher Affiliate Shop.